|

 CORPORATE COMPLICITY OR LEGAL ACCOUNTABILITY.
 REPORT OF THE INTERNATIONAL COMMISSION OF JURISTS EXPERT LEGAL PANEL ON COMPLICITY IN INTERNATIONAL CRIMES

-Through this report, the ICJ expects to make an important contribution towards clarifying the legal implications for companies and their officials item19when they could be held legally responsible under criminal and/or civil law if they are found to be complicit in gross human rights abuses and to provide guidance as to the kind of situations prudent companies should avoid.
+Through this report, the ICJ expects to make an important contribution towards clarifying the legal implications for companies and their officials when they could be held legally responsible under criminal and/or civil law if they are found to be complicit in gross human rights abuses and to provide guidance as to the kind of situations prudent companies should avoid.

 This is a report published in 2008 after more than two years of extensive comparative research by a panel of the International Commission of Jurists.
 The report includes three volumes that address corporate complicity from the angles of criminal law, the law of civil responsibility and public policy.
 The report is devoted to address instances where businesses have become implicated with another actor in the perpetration of human rights abuses.
 In such circumstances, human rights organisations and activists, international policy makers, government experts, and businesses themselves, now use the phrase “business complicity in human rights abuses” to describe what they view as undesirable business involvement in such abuses.
+Download volume 1: Download Corporate%20Complicity_Volume_1">Facing the Facts and Charting a Legal Path here.

-Download volume 3: Civil Remedies here. or the French versions International Crimes here:
+Download volume 2: Criminal Law and International Crimes here.
+Download volume 3: Civil Remedies here. or the French versions International Crimes here: Volume one here; Volume two here; Volume three here.

 TOP